 The following ideas hold great allure, but will they stand the test of time?
 Let’s take a look at some of this decade’s most promising ideas.

-However, AI is only as good as the data that it is trained on.
-Language models such as ChatGPT, despite not being able to provide qualitative judgements are trained on large datasets of text.
+The dataset used to train the AI defines how good the results are.
+Language models such as ChatGPT, despite not being able to provide qualitative judgements, are trained on large datasets of text.
 Resultantly, if the data contains biases, then the AI will replicate and amplify those biases within its outputs.

-In an attempt to test conversational language, Tay was launched in 2016.
-Tay which started innocently enough was misused by users to such an extent that Microsoft was forced to call off the project within 16 hours.
+Tay was launched in 2016 in an attempt to test conversational language.
+The launch started off innocently enough but was misused by users to the extent that Microsoft was forced to call off the project within 16 hours.

 “Tay” went from “humans are super cool” to full nazi in <24 hrs and I’m not at all concerned about the future of AI pic.twitter.com/xuGi1u9S1A